zzAstro03/UCO_SD_TEAM3_AntennaPointer/README.md

   Working with the FAA, the device is to aid in the installation of antennas by replacing a plumb bob and compass with a single digital device.
 This will save time and money.

-  This GitHub currently focuses more on the electrical engineering side of things as that is what I (Nathaniel) am personally responsible for, but will work with my team to update it to include the mechanical side of things as well.

 ## Design
   ...